dr-yst/org-x/dev-docs/progress.md

 - shadcn-svelte for accessible UI components with consistent styling
 - Enhanced timestamp handling with OrgDatetime structure
 - Focus on external editor integration rather than built-in editing
+- Implemented file monitoring with debouncing for efficient change detection
+- Used `once_cell` for thread-safe singleton pattern in the file monitor

 ## Challenges